Berkeley-CS162/vagrant/README.md

 ### Building the distributable box

-The `dist/` directory has components to build the final box file.
+~~The `dist/` directory has components to build the final box file.
 I'm trying a thing where the box image and components are all from the ubuntu/bionic64 box, and we just put a puppet provisioner on top of it.
-To build:
+To build~~

     vagrant box add ubuntu/bionic64
     cd dist/
     (Replace the MAC address in Vagrantfile with real MAC address) ./make.sh

-You can find the real MAC address to use in the Vagrantfile in the `~/.vagrant.d/boxes/ubuntu-..../` directory.
+~~You can find the real MAC address to use in the Vagrantfile in the `~/.vagrant.d/boxes/ubuntu-..../` directory.~~

+**Update Fall 2019:** This semester we upgraded the VM to Ubuntu 18.04.
+I couldn't find a way to make the scripts in `dist` work with this version of Ubuntu.
+Ubuntu starts to boot but then hangs at some point in the boot procedure.
+I've left my attempt at porting this to Ubuntu 18.04 in the `dist` directory, so the code there DOES NOT WORK.
+I didn't spend too much time on it, so it's possible the fix is trivial---maybe a future TA will find out where I went wrong and revive this.

+Until then, just build the vagrant box for distribution like normal.
+Run `vagrant up` to provision the VM locally, `vagrant halt` to stop the VM, and then `vagrant package --output fall2019.box` (choose the correct semester name).
+After the provisioning the VM (in between `vagrant up` and `vagrant halt`) you may choose to SSH in the VM and zero out the disk so that the packaged `.box` file is smaller after compression.
+That can be done by running `sudo dd if=/dev/zero of=/EMPTY bs=1M` and then `sudo rm -f /EMPTY` inside the VM.
+You may also choose to clear the history with `history -c` (and clear the `.bash_history` if it is present).
+Here's a pretty good tutorial: https://scotch.io/tutorials/how-to-create-a-vagrant-base-box-from-an-existing-one.